Have you ever heard of amla before?

 Forty of the sixty patients were treated with a 500 mg capsule containing pure amla powder, and the remaining twenty patients were treated with 20 mg Simvistatin.
 All patients were followed for 6 weeks, to determine the effect of each treatment on lipids and blood pressure.

 Amla was found to be just as effective as Simvistatin at reducing total cholesterol, reducing LDL cholesterol, and increasing HDL cholesterol.
 Simvistatin treatment was found to be more effective than amla at reducing VLDL cholesterol and triglycerides.

-Given the results of this study, one may conclude that amla is just as effective as Simvistatin, however prolonged use of statin medication results in a laundry list of side effects that cannot be ignored.
+Given the results of this study, one may conclude that amla is just as effective as Simvistatin, because the amla benefits seem equivalent to those of statin medication.
+That being said, prolonged use of statin medication results in a laundry list of side effects that cannot be ignored.

 In 2012, the Food and Drug Administration (FDA) warned the public that statin medications have been shown to significantly increase your risk of developing type 2 diabetes.
 Studies have shown that the higher the dose of statin medication, the higher your risk for developing type 2 diabetes.

 A meta-analysis published in 2010 in the journal Lancet that analyzed 14 clinical trials involving more than 91,000 people found that using statin medication to control cholesterol increases your risk for type 2 diabetes by approximately 9% (13).

 Another meta-analysis published in the Journal of the American Medical Association (JAMA) in 2011 including more than 32,000 people found that statin medication increased your risk of developing type 2 diabetes by approximately 12% (14).

 In addition to increasing your risk for type 2 diabetes, statin medications have a long list of side effects which are important to understand.
 These side effects include (but are not limited to):